reenhanced/power-up-template/README.md

 ## Features

 ### Card numbers
-You get numbers of each card on the card.
+You get numbers on the card.
+Uses trello's internal numbering also found on the URL and is searchable.

 ## Submitting changes